scplot(exampleAB)

 For the trend statistic you can set method = "theil-sen" for median based Theil-Sen slope lines.

-Possible functions: moving mean, moving median, loess, lowess:
+Possible values for the stat argument are moving mean, moving median, loess, lowess:

 scplot(exampleABC) |>